RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 ### Simulation Study

 * All the files are in the directory `simulation/`.
-* Directory `rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
+* Directory `rkhs/` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
   - File `generate3.R` is used to generate the data used for this simulation study.
   - File `helper.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
-  - Directory `setting1` and `setting2` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 2 and 1 respectively, including performing the decomposition and plotting the figures in the paper.
+  - Directory `setting1/` and `setting2/` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 2 and 1 respectively, including performing the decomposition and plotting the figures in the paper.
 * Directory `grkhs_poisson` includes the files used for the simulation study involving GRKHS-TD and S-GRKHS-TD in the paper.
   - File `generate5.R` is used to generate the data used for this simulation study.
   - File `helper_counts_v3.py` contains the main function which implements GRKHS-TD and S-GRKHS-TD with Poisson loss.